Skip to main content

 How to apply to First Choice: Medicine

-Our First Choice Team will visit your school or college, and you will be asked to complete a register your interest form.
-On completion of the form, we will send you an application form to complete if your preferred subject is Medicine.
+Our First Choice Team will visit your school or college.
+You'll need to complete a register your interest form.
+Then, we'll send you an application form to complete.

 As part of First Choice: Medicine, we usually offer the following sessions: